reandimo/php-google-sheets-helper/README.md

   ]);
 ```

-The function will return number of rows updated as int.
-So you can check if its done like this:
+The function will return a number of rows updated as int.
+So you can check if it's done like this:

 ```php
   if($insert >= 1){